 Alan Turing, Computing Genius And WWII Hero, To Be On U.K.'s New 50-Pound Note

-Alan Turing, the father of computer science and artificial intelligence who broke Adolf Hitler's Enigma code system in World War II — but who died an outcast because of his homosexuality — will be featured on the Bank Of England's new 50-pound note.
+Alan Turing, the father of computer science and artificial intelligence who broke Adolf Hitler's Enigma code system in World War II — but who died an outcast because of his homosexuality — will be featured on the Bank of England's new 50-pound note.

 The new note will be printed on polymer and will bear a 1951 photo of Turing, the bank announced Monday.
 It's expected to enter circulation by the end of 2021.
 It will include a quote from Turing: "This is only a foretaste of what is to come and only the shadow of what is going to be."